ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

   * If using MinimOSD board make sure your output stage is properly powered.
   * Ensure you do not have blank screen layout selected
   * If using 3 way switch try different position
+  * If using FRSKY PWM RSSI, upnplug until resolved.

 ---